Frequently Asked Questions About Giving to OSC

 CAN I GIVE ONLINE OR SETUP AUTOMATIC GIVING?

 Absolutely!
-My wife and I give automatically online so we never forget.
+We (Jason and Jenell) give automatically online so we never forget.
 You can give one-time, or setup weekly, monthly, or annual automatic giving if you are ready to become a Supporting Member.
 Giving this way is convenient and completely secure.
 It also helps strengthen the church by building a reliable flow of support.
 You can quickly and securely setup your Supporting Membership by clicking here.